ThemesGravity

 Contact us for a trial.

-I have been a violin maker for 43 years and I am proud of the reputation I have built.
+I have been a violin maker for 44 years and I am proud of the reputation I have built.
 I am especially proud of the fact that many of today's most well known musicians have acquired multiple instruments of mine over the years; affirming the fact that not only do my instruments retain their sound quality but that they improve with time.
+Although I have retired due to medical issues, I continue to maintain my instruments for their owners and occasionally help with resales.

 • The Strad Part 1: Unspoiled Charm: The Vieuxtemps Guarneri del Gesu